What is Accountability & Internal Control for Information Technology (“IT”) centered around?

 The visual schematic which defines who we are structuring the framework for and the characteristics of the framework surrounding IT is disclosed below:

 The Users of Accounting Information (“Users”) have been defined as the Legislature (and their constituents), Programs and Agencies Supported by Information Technology, Statewide Contracting & Procurement teams, the IT Leadership as designed by the Executive Order, and the Chief Performance Officer for the State of Vermont.

-To better serve Users we have begun to organize the IT Spend data for the State of Vermont across nine IT Towers.
+To better serve the Users we have begun to organize the IT Spend data for the State of Vermont across 9 IT Towers.
 We believe that organizing our people spend and non-people spend into these towers is the best approach to meet the user-specific qualities (Understandability), pervasive criterion (Decision Usefulness), primary qualities (Relevance and Reliability), and secondary qualities (Comparability and Consistency) as illustrated in the schematic above.
-Our initial task is to organize IT spend into nine IT Towers which are a common view of IT in industry and government.
+Our initial task is to organize IT spend into 9 IT Towers which are a common view of IT in industry and government.